 agent network strengthening in liberia and sierra leone

-SIA is currently managing a project to strengthen mobile money service provider agent networks' ability to deliver G2P payments.
+SIA managed a project to strengthen mobile money service provider agent networks' ability to deliver G2P payments.
 Coordinating with key stakeholders and programs supporting DFS market faciliation, as well as technical implementing partner (MicroSave) to deliver training and technical support to agent network channel actors.

 integrating dfs into agricultural value chains in uganda

 SIA currently supports USAID-NetHope’s work to identify and tackle key barriers to digitizing agribusiness payments, in coordination with UNCDF MM4P.
 It will synthesize these learnings into a guidance tool for USAID Feed the Future programs to use moving forward.
 As part of this work, SIA is doing a deep dive with two different value chain partners that coordinate with USAID Feed the Future programs to assess and improve their business operations through digital solutions.
 This work will help value chain partners not only think through digitizing payment streams, but also how to make daily reporting tasks and other parts of their processes that cause delays.
 The work also examines how to build up mobile money ecosystems around the target small holder farmers, building on existing constructs within their financial lives such as VSLAs, School Fees, and Paygo Solar Home Systems available in their areas.
 Download the final report and brief below.